swarnika13/LiteGateway/README.md

-# LiteLLM Platform
+# LiteGateway

 ## Overview

-LiteLLM Platform is an AI Gateway and LLM Management System that provides a unified interface for interacting with multiple Large Language Models through a single API.
+LiteGateway is an AI Gateway and LLM Management System that provides a unified interface for interacting with multiple Large Language Models through a single API.

 This project leverages LiteLLM to simplify model integration, routing, monitoring, and management across multiple AI providers while maintaining OpenAI-compatible APIs.